Carmen Taleghani-Nikazm

 Selected recent publications:

-Betz, E., Golato, A., Drake, V., and Taleghani-Nikazm, C. (forthcoming).
-“Verbal and bodily practices for addressing trouble associated with mbodied moves in game play”.
+Betz, E., Golato, A., Drake, V., and Taleghani-Nikazm, C. (2024).
+“Verbal and bodily practices for addressing trouble associated with embodied moves in game play”.
 In Margaret Selting and Dagmar Barth-Weingarten (eds.)
 “New Perspectives in Interactional Linguistic”.

 Schirm, S., Uskokovic, B. and Taleghani-Nikazm, C. (2023).
 “The competence in little words: Response patterns in German L2 interaction.”
 Applied Pragmatics.
 Special Issue: Assessing Interactional Competence: Between Description and Grading.